rust-lang/cargo/src/doc/src/reference/profiles.md

 as the profile in the [`target` directory].
 As in the example above, the output would go into the `target/release-lto` directory.

-NOTE: Custom profiles inherit package overrides as well.
+NOTE: Custom profiles inherit package overrides as well and those take precedence over the default profile.
+See the [overrides](#overrides) section for more.

 [`target` directory]: ../guide/build-cache.md